The Transition From Cells to Nervous Systems

-For around 4 billion years after the origin of life on Earth, until the Neoproterozoic Era, there were no neurons, no nervous systems and no cognition.
+For around 4 billion years after the origin of life on Earth, until the Neoproterozoic Era, there were no neurons, no nervous systems, and no cognition.
 In other words, there were no animals.
-Then, during the transition to the Phanerozoic Era (which began 541 million years ago), animals appeared and rapidly diversified, evolving nervous systems, body tissues, locomotion and complex behaviour.
+Then, during the transition to the Phanerozoic Era (which began 541 million years ago), animals appeared and rapidly diversified, evolving nervous systems, body tissues, locomotion, and complex behavior.

-Our computer simulations of artificial life are testing whether an analogous transition, from a single foraging cell to an integrated cell array, leads to the self-organisation of nervous system properties such as specialised communication networks and coordinated motor output.
+Our computer simulations of artificial life are testing whether an analogous transition, from a single foraging cell to an integrated cell array, leads to the self-organization of nervous system properties, such as specialized communication networks and coordinated motor output.

 1. Kaas, J.H., Striedter, G.F., Rubenstein, J.L., Bullock, T.H., Krubitzer, L.A., & Preuss, T.M.
 (2016).
 Evolution of Nervous Systems.
 Elsevier Academic Press.

 2. Sakarya, O., Armstrong, K.A., Adamska, M., Adamski, M., Wang, I.F., Tidor, B., … & Kosik, K.S.
 (2007).
 A Post-Synaptic Scaffold at the Origin of the Animal Kingdom.
 PLOS ONE, 2(6), e506.